essif-lab/framework/docs/terms/guardianship.md

 type: concept
 typeid: guardianship
 stage: draft
-hoverText: "Guardianship (of a one Party over an Entity in a Jurisdiction): the rights and duties of that Party, defined and enforced in that Jurisdiction, for the purpose of caring for and/or protecting/guarding/defending that Entity."
+hoverText: "Guardianship (of a Party over an Entity in a Jurisdiction): the rights and duties of that Party, defined and enforced in that Jurisdiction, for the purpose of caring for and/or protecting/guarding/defending that Entity."
 ---

 :::info Editor's Note